develop2arman/rust-all-in-one/workspace/borrowchecker/lifetime/static/LIFETIME_STATIC.md

 The text of this string is **stored directly in the program’s binary**, which is always available.
 Therefore, the lifetime of all string literals is 'static.

 You might see suggestions to use the 'static lifetime in error messages.
-> Most of the time, the problem results from attempting to create <u>a dangling reference or a mismatch of the available lifetimes.</u> **In such cases, the solution is fixing those problems, not specifying the 'static lifetime.**
+> Most of the time, the problem results from attempting to create *a dangling reference or a mismatch of the available lifetimes.* **In such cases, the solution is fixing those problems, not specifying the 'static lifetime.**

 ## Life Time Static